josephwright/josephwright.github.io/_posts/2011-11-06-writing-a-curriculum-vitae-in-latex-part-2.md

   - curriculum vitae
   - résumé
 ---
-In [part 1](/2011/11/05/writing-a-curriculum-vitae-in-latex-part-1/), I looked at some general ideas about writing CVs, and said that my approach is to ‘roll my own’ format based on the standard article class.
+In [part 1](/2011/11/05/writing-a-curriculum-vitae-in-latex-part-1/), I looked at some general ideas about writing CVs, and said that my approach is to 'roll my own' format based on the standard article class.
 Here, I want to look at the process in a bit more detail.
 Most of this is about using LaTeX, and so the ideas I use apply to many other cases.

 I make use of quite a few packages to get the appearance as I want.
 Rather than list all of them at once, I'll take about the effects I'm aiming for, and include the package names as I go.

 ## Setting up the appearance

 Starting from the article class, the first thing to address is the overall appearance of the CV.
-The standard Computers Modern font is well designed, but I guess says ‘LaTeX’ in a may that many people don't want for a CV.
-With the availability of [XeTeX](https://tug.org/xetex) and [LuaTeX](http://www.luatex.org/), using system fonts is easy (using [`fontspec`](https://ctan.org/pkg/fontspec), of course), and that's particularly useful if like me you have some non-Latin characters that you'd like to include in the CV but keep visually ‘matching’ everything else.
+The standard Computers Modern font is well designed, but I guess says 'LaTeX' in a may that many people don't want for a CV.
+With the availability of [XeTeX](https://tug.org/xetex) and [LuaTeX](http://www.luatex.org/), using system fonts is easy (using [`fontspec`](https://ctan.org/pkg/fontspec), of course), and that's particularly useful if like me you have some non-Latin characters that you'd like to include in the CV but keep visually 'matching' everything else.
 For me, LuaTeX turns out to be a better choice than XeTeX (I want fully-functional microtypography as it helps with typesetting chemical names), so my CV starts off with
 ```latex
 % !TeX program = LuaLaTeX
 \documentclass[11pt,draft]{article}